-Kejriwal invokes Lord Ram ahead of assembly polls in 5 states
+Kejriwal Invokes Lord Ram Ahead Of Assembly Polls In 5 States

-New Delhi, Oct 29 (IANS) Ahead of Assembly elections in five states, Delhi Chief Minister Arvind Kejriwal has started chanting Lord Ram's name to garner votes.
+New Delhi: Ahead of Assembly elections in five states, Delhi Chief Minister Arvind Kejriwal has started chanting Lord Ram's name to garner votes.

 The AAP senior leader had said earlier during an assembly session in March that he wishes to establish 'Ram Rajya' in the city.
 He had promised all the basic facilities for its citizens in Delhi.